 Tuesday May 02, 2017 | Category: Legal Topics

-Do you wish you could make the nonstop creditor calls end?
+Do you wish you could make the nonstop debt collection calls end?
 Maybe you fell behind on a bill.
 Maybe your payment is late.
 Maybe a creditor or some other business is calling you for no reason.
 Regardless of why a creditor is calling, the good news is, you can make the calls end!

 Sending a cease and desist letter does not get rid of debt, but it should stop the calls.
+Which is solid first step in the right direction.

 Document Continued Calls: